-However, sweet potato casserole with marshmallows and brown sugar fall on the do NOT give list.
+However, sweet potato casserole with marshmallows and brown sugar fall on the DO NOT give your dog list.
 There are too many sweet ingredients in this dish that will upset your dog’s tummy.
-Canned yams are also on the banned list.
+Canned yams, another name for it, is also on the banned list.

 Dogs can enjoy canned pumpkin and some people give them this for added vitamins and fiber in their dog's diets.
 However, you cannot give your dog pumpkin in the yummy, delicious pie form.
-Canned pumpkin is not sugary and spicy but what we add to it is what is not good for your fur-baby, such as pumpkin pie spice, nutmeg and if your dog is lactose intolerant, condensed milk will also upset their stomachs.
-Canned pumpkin is loaded with fiber and lots of vitamins.
+Canned pumpkin is not sugary and spicy but what we add to it is what is not good for our fur-babies: pumpkin pie spice, nutmeg and sweetened or condensed milk.
+Canned pumpkin directly from the can is loaded with fiber and lots of vitamins.
 It is often recommended by veterinarians to aid with loose stools in ill pets.

 Remember, pumpkin spice won’t make your pet feel nice.
 Just a teaspoon of plain pumpkin is plenty to make them thankful!

-They are wonderful treat for pets.
+They are wonderful treats for pets.
 Fresh vegetables are a great addition to any pet diet.
 Most vegetables are a great snack for dogs, including broccoli, cauliflower, carrots, celery, green beans and sweet potato.
 My dog particularly loves carrots.
 And just as sweet potato casserole is off the menu for your pets, so is green bean casserole because of the other ingredients added.
-Vegetables provide a a low-calorie, high-fiber snack for dogs and make them feel more full.
+Vegetables provide a low-calorie, high-fiber snack for dogs and make them feel more full.

 The spices in this delicious dish make it a banned food from your dog’s plate.

 There is just too much of a good thing in mashed potatoes with all the additions of butter and milk.
 This will upset your dog’s tummy.